ms-henglu/bicep-types-az/generated/containerservice/microsoft.containerservice/2022-01-02-preview/types.md

 * **disableLocalAccounts**: bool: If set to true, getting static credentials will be disabled for this cluster.
 This must only be used on Managed Clusters that are AAD enabled.
 For more details see [disable local accounts](https://docs.microsoft.com/azure/aks/managed-aad#disable-local-accounts-preview).
 * **diskEncryptionSetID**: string: This is of the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/diskEncryptionSets/{encryptionSetName}'
 * **dnsPrefix**: string: This cannot be updated once the Managed Cluster has been created.
 * **enableNamespaceResources**: bool: The default value is false.
-It can be enabled/disabled on creation and updation of the managed cluster.
+It can be enabled/disabled on creation and updating of the managed cluster.
 See [https://aka.ms/NamespaceARMResource](https://aka.ms/NamespaceARMResource) for more details on Namespace as a ARM Resource.
 * **enablePodSecurityPolicy**: bool: (DEPRECATING) Whether to enable Kubernetes pod security policy (preview).
 This feature is set for removal on October 15th, 2020.
 Learn more at aka.ms/aks/azpodpolicy.
 * **enableRBAC**: bool: Whether to enable Kubernetes Role-Based Access Control.
 * **fqdn**: string (ReadOnly): The FQDN of the master pool.